IBM/ibm-block-csi-driver/docs/content/troubleshooting/recovering_vol_attach_crashed_k8s.md

 Follow the following procedure to recover from a crashed node (see a [full example](#for-example) at the end of the procedure):

-1. Find for the `volumeattachment` of the created pod:
+1. Find the `volumeattachment` of the created pod:

     ```
     kubectl get volumeattachment